 Don’t you love turning to the first page of that new novel you’ve been wanting to read?
 There’s a wonderful feeling of anticipation at the beginning of a story, and with the start of the new year, that same level of hopeful excitement settles upon us.
 Even better, we have some measure of control over how the story will play out, as we resolve to make changes to improve our health, our relationships with others, and the direction our lives will take.

 For older adults, making resolutions is a great way to instill a sense of accomplishment, meaning and purpose in life.
 A wonderful bonding exercise for families is to sit down together and create a list of each person’s wishes for the new year, and how to set about accomplishing those.
-Some ideas to kickstart the conversation, especially for seniors, include:
+Some ideas to kickstart the conversation, especially with New Year’s resolutions for seniors, include:

 - Strive for Five.
 The USDA recommends five servings of fruits and vegetables each day.
 Best bets include those that are dark green or brightly colored, such as spinach, kale, collard greens, carrots, bell peppers, oranges, and melons.